jerry73204/ros-plan/book/src/launch2plan.md

 **Problem**: Can't determine if `image` topic is !pub or !sub from remapping alone.

 **Solution**:
-- Heuristic hints based on topic/node names
+- **Runtime Introspection**: Use `ros2-introspect` to query actual node interfaces
-- TODO markers with suggestions
+- **TODO markers**: When introspection fails or is not available
-- Pattern learning across multiple nodes
+- **Pattern learning**: Apply user completions to identical cases across multiple files

 ### Challenge 2: Message Type Unknown